-What do people most need to hear and understand when they get a serious or terminal diagnosis, or are in an ER situation with their pet, facing a decision about treatment versus euthanasia?
+What do people most need to hear and understand when their pet is given a serious or terminal diagnosis, or is in an ER situation with their pet, facing a decision about treatment versus euthanasia?

 I asked one of Toaster and Pink's beloved veterinarian, Barrie Sands, DVM in San Diego.
 I found her answer so simple, yet so difficult to ask, let alone hear, sometimes.

 "You need to know the TRUTH about your pet's condition when deciding to give your pet more treatment or not or to euthanize."
 And from whom you hear the big picture of the real truth your pet is facing, may be influenced by the experience of the veterinarian in terms of what actually gets communicated.

 Dr. Sands explains, "Perhaps, for example, the vet who is in charge of the case at the time is an new intern or recent graduate, and perhaps does not really know all the factors that might influence your decision, through no fault of their own, but from inexperience.
 Especially in an ER situation, you might need to talk to your own veterinarian, or a veterinarian you know, or perhaps get a 2nd and/or 3rd consultation."

 Our decisions are based on the information we have.
 The most important thing in making a decision is to have all the variables and facts clear and honest.
 Sometimes we don't know what we don't know.
 It is so important to ask questions, consult more than one person, veterinarian, friend or family member to be sure you have all the information you need to make a good, informed decision.
 It is also important to make it clear to the veterinarian that you want to hear the truth, all of it, the big picture, to be able to make the best decision.

 Here is one communication tip for this kind of situation: